mtchavez/blog/source/_posts/2013-08-29-golang-documenting-package-examples.md

 title: "Golang Documenting Package Examples"
 date: 2013-08-29 14:40
 comments: true
-#categories: ['Go', 'Golang', 'documentation', 'examples']
+categories: ['Go', 'Golang', 'golang documentation', 'golang examples']
 ---

 [Go](http://golang.org/) has been gaining a lot of popularity recently.
 With a